How to Dehydrate Cherries: A Simple Guide for Delicious Snacks

 • To ensure you get the right amount of dried cherries for your recipe, consider using a kitchen scale or a handy conversion chart.
 This will help you measure out just the right amount, ensuring your dishes are perfectly balanced with that sweet cherry goodness.

 • Fresh sweet cherries are perfect for dehydrating, offering a naturally sugary treat that’s hard to resist.
 On the other hand, if you’re planning to rehydrate your cherries for recipes like pie fillings or sauces, sour cherries might be your best bet.
 Their tartness adds a wonderful depth of flavor when brought back to their juicy state.
+You can use similar techniques when dehydrating nectarines in a food dehydrator to enjoy them year‑round.

 Preserving Cherries